mirumee/ariadne-website/docs/api-reference.md

 - If `path` is directory, walks it recursively loading all `.graphql` files within it.

 Files are validated using the same logic that [`gql`](#gql) uses, concatenated into single string and returned.

+Raises [`GraphQLFileSyntaxError`](exceptions-reference.md#graphqlfilesyntaxerror) if any of the loaded files contained syntax errors.

 - - - - -